thearmandov/cm-challenge-2021/README.md

 - cp .env.example .env

+- Create a new database for local development: I used the db name `cm_local`.

 - Be sure to add your local database credentials  to the newly copied `.env` file for the next step

 update the following with your local DB credentials: